SkyCryptWebsite/SkyCrypt/README.md

 - **Defualt Pack**: Combo of Furfsky+ and Vanilla+ by Leaphant
 - **Furfsky+ Pack**: <a href="https://hypixel.net/threads/2138599/">FurfSky+</a> by Furf__
 - **Vanilla+ Pack**: <a href="https://hypixel.net/threads/2147652/">Vanilla+</a> by TBlazeWarriorT
-- **FAR Block Pack**: <a href="https://hypixel.net/threads/far-block-hypixel-skyblock-resource-pack.2377411/">FAR Block</a> by Farkonong
-- **Hypixel Skyblock Pack**: <a href="https://hypixel.net/threads/hypixel-skyblock-pack-the-dungeon-update-i.2103515/">Hypixel Skyblock Pack</a> by Hypixel Packs Hq(doesn't work at the moment)
-- **Duckblock Pack**: <a href="https://hypixel.net/threads/outdated-go-to-new-link-x16-v4-0-beta-duckblock-a-skyblock-pack-purely-made-by-me.2794366/">Duckblock Pack</a> by Duckiscool69
 - **Default Textures**: <a href="https://www.minecraft.net/">Minecraft</a> by Mojang
 - **Player Heads**: <a href="https://hypixel.net/forums/skyblock.157/">SkyBlock</a> by Hypixel.
 - **Original Site**: <a href="https://sky.lea.moe/">sky.lea.moe</a> by LeaPhant